cmu-sei/Crucible.Appliance/README.md

 #### **IMPORTANT**

-`son` & `soff` search the `/deploy` directory for folders of applications to deploy, due to the differences in our various environments it's important to note that on the appliance root level settings folders are overridden by folders in `/deploy/docs/appliance/compose` if you find your settings are not being applied check if a folder exists under this directory and modify your settings there.
+`son` & `soff` search the `/deploy` directory for folders of applications to deploy, due to the differences in our various environments it's important to note, on the appliance root level settings folders are overridden by folders in `/deploy/docs/appliance/compose` if you find your settings are not being applied check if a folder exists under this directory and modify your settings there.

+## Example / Seed Data

+Crucible can optionally be seeded with example data.
+Run the `/deploy/docs/appliance/scripts/crucible-seed.sh`

+_Warning: this will reset the data in the appliance._

+Player - Two views are created, one for a standard view and one for an alloy view.

+Alloy - One event connected to a Player View, Caster Directory, and Steamfitter Scenario.

+Caster - One Project that deploys a single Ubuntu VM and Distributed Portgroup.

+- Requirements:
+  1. vSphere server with a datacenter, cluster and Distributed Virtual Switch.
+  2. Ubuntu Template or VM with a snapshot taken.
+- Within caster make sure to customize `variables.auto.tfvars` file with your environment information.

+Steamfitter - One scenario template with 4 simple tasks configured.

 ## FAQ